SERCOS III: Wiring

-Installing a Sercos network is easy and does not require infrastructure components such as switches or hubs.
-All devices are interconnected by patch or crossover cables up to 100 m in length.
-The Ethernet ports on the devices are interchangeable and can be used to connect standard Ethernet devices such as notebook computers to the network.
+Installing a Sercos network does not require infrastructure components such as switches or hubs, and all devices are interconnected by patch or crossover cables The Ethernet ports on the devices are interchangeable and can be used to connect standard Ethernet devices such as notebook computers to network.
 Every Ethernet and IP protocol on Sercos devices can be accessed without interfering with the real-time protocol and without requiring the real-time operation to be activated.

 Sercos III stack

 All of the functionality required to configure a Sercos III interface is contained in a stack that is available in both “hard” and “soft” versions.
-The hard version is widely used for embedded applications (such as drives, I/O modules and micro-controller based motion control), where:
+The hard version is widely used for embedded applications (such as drives, I/O modules, and micro-controller based motion control), where: